zivtech/Bodiless-JS/packages/bodiless-documentation/doc/Development/Architecture/Data.md

 ## Flow

-THe following diagram illustrates the flow of data in the edit environment.
+The following diagram illustrates the flow of data in the edit environment.

 ![Data Flow](assets/data.jpg)